 Then it is not necessary to validate that n is a number or that n is greater than zero unless the question explicitly indicates that some kind of validation should be applied.

-The test will be evaluated with the questions that may have been answered until the questionnaire finalized.
-Note that even when the test time runs out, you must clic in the Finish button (Otherwise the test it is considered abandoned).
-In case that for some reason you cannot finish the test and close the browser before finishing, once the time expires the test is considered abandoned.
+The test will be evaluated with the questions that you answered before the test ended.
+Note that even when the test time runs out, you must click on the Finish button.
+If the time ends while you are taking the test, the option to end the test will appear and you must accept it.
+(Otherwise the test it is considered abandoned).
+If for some reason you cannot finish the test and close the browser before finishing, once the time expires the test is considered abandoned.